International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Notes

-- The `consumerPid` property refers to the transfer id on consumer side.
+- The `consumerPid` property refers to the transfer id of the consumer side.
 - The `agreementId` property refers to an existing contract agreement between the consumer and provider.
 - The `dct:format` property is a format specified by a `Distribution` for the `Asset` associated with the agreement.
 This is generally obtained from the provider `Catalog`.
 - The `dataAddress` property must only be provided if the `dct:format` requires a push transfer.
 - `callbackAddress` is a URI indicating where messages to the consumer should be sent.
 If the address is not understood, the provider MUST return an UNRECOVERABLE error.

 Providers should implement idempotent behavior for `TransferRequestMessage` based on the value of `dspace:consumerPid`.
 Providers may choose to implement idempotent behavior for a certain period of time.
-For example, until a transfer processes has completed and been archived after an implementation-specific expiration period.
-If a request for the given `dspace:consumerPid` has already been received *and* the same consumer sent the original message, the provider should respond with an appropriate `DataAddressMessage`.
+For example, until a transfer processes has completed and been archived after an implementation-specific expiration period, repeated sending sending of TransferRequestMessages does not change the state of the TP.
+If a request for the given `dspace:consumerPid` has already been received *and* the same consumer sent the original message again, the provider should respond with an appropriate `TransferStartMessage`.

-Once a transfer process have been created, all associated callback messages must include a `dspace:consumerPid` and `dspace:providerPid`.
+Once a transfer process has been created, all associated callback messages must include a `dspace:consumerPid` and `dspace:providerPid`.

 Providers must include a `dspace:consumerPid` and a `dspace:providerPid` property in the `TransferProcess`.